 - Equitable geographical representation

 - Representation of the principal legal systems in the world (civil law; common law)

 - Legal expertise on specific issues including violence against women or children.

 In order for the ICC to be a mechanism for gender-inclusive justice it is important that gender competent judges are elected to the International Criminal Court.
-Few women judges have ever been elected to serve on international and regional judicial institutions – of the 260 judges currently serving on such institutions, only 49 are women.
+Few women judges have ever been elected to serve on international and regional judicial institutions – of the 260 judges serving on such institutions at the time, only 49 were women.

-On January 24th and 25th we are co-hosting along with the Coalition for the ICC, two panels for the judicial candidates.
-This will be the only public forum for delegates and NGOs to hear from the candidates as a group before the voting begins on January 26th.
+On January 24th and 25th we co-hosted along with the Coalition for the ICC, two panels for the judicial candidates.
+This was the only public forum for delegates and NGOs to hear from the candidates as a group before the voting began on January 26th.